nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * is a fast typist
 * has many employees (both part-time and full-time) to manage
 * needs to save all the employees’ contact numbers
-* needs to forward one person’s contact to another employee to let them directly communicate with each other
 * cares about the daily revenue
 * does an inventory check daily to ensure that ingredients are sufficient for the shop to operate smoothly